I use the inverted praying hands drill with all my students because it's quick, easy, and effective. It helps

 downward like you have inverted praying hands, then bend your wrists so that your hands and fingers

 the rear (away from the target).
-Your left wrist is now bent (palmar flexed) and your right wrist is
+Your left wrist is now flat or slightly bent (palmar flexed) and your right wrist is

 cupped (dorsiflexed) like they would be when you set up in the impact fix position.

 Inverted Praying Hands Drill maintaining wrist angles